 7. Put the front end on.
 Snap, that's a fine shower head.

-Schritt 4: Prepare the hanging line.
+Step 4: Prepare the Hanging Line.

 This is a simple step of a couple knots, the chain pieces, and some hot glue.